Hermosa05/2025-OBJPROG-LAB003/README.md

    **Step-by-Step Instructions:**

    1. Class and Main Method
-      - Create a file named `VariablesAndCaseSensitivity`.java.
+      - Create a file named `VariablesAndCaseSensitivity.java`.
       - Define the class `VariablesAndCaseSensitivity`.
       - Inside the class, define the `main` method.
 This is where your program starts running.
       ```Java